dipdup-io/dipdup/config-reference/contracts.md

     typename: tzbtc_token
 ```

-**NOTE** that contract entry does not contain information about the network, thus it's a good to include network name in the alias.
-The reason for this design choice is to provide a generic index parameterization via the single mechanism — [templates](templates.md).
+A `typename` field is only required when using index templates, but it helps to improve the readability of auto-generated code.

-`1
+Contract entry does not contain information about the network, so it's a good idea to include the network name in the alias.
+This design choice makes possible a generic index parameterization via templates.
+See [Templates and variables](templates-and-variables) section for details.